-A student wishing to earn an honors diploma must meet all of the following requirements: four years of both math and science, two years of a foreign language (or be bilingual), a year of Composition, a minimum cumulative g.p.a. of 3.0, and at least two semesters of successful completion of AP courses or college courses.
-In addition, students must have earned a Service Learning credit (performed and documented 90 hours of community service - forms available in the counseling office).
+A student wishing to earn an honors diploma must meet all of the following requirements: four years of both math and science, two years of a foreign language (or be bilingual), a year of Composition, a minimum cumulative g.p.a. of 3.25, and at least two semesters of successful completion of AP courses or college courses.